mastodon/mastodon/README.md

 * Better list management

+## Migrating from Mastodon to Hometown

+Please see [this article in the wiki](https://github.com/hometown-fork/hometown/wiki/Initial-migration) for directions on migration from Mastodon to Hometown.

 ## Local only posting

 Mastodon right now is designed to get your messages out to the entire fediverse.
 This is great, but there is a huge need for more private communities.
 And in a federated network I think it makes the most sense for your home server to be that community (hence "Hometown").